I Tried to Predict Electricity Prices 7 Days Ahead. Here's How Close I Got.

 I wanted to know: as one person, using only publicly available data and open-source tools, how close could I get to predicting those prices — not just for tomorrow, but for the entire week ahead?

-This article covers the full journey — 121 experiments across 6 weeks, from an initial 18 EUR/MWh error down to a new production model with best-ever bias and spike recall.
-Along the way I discovered why gradient boosting trees have a structural ceiling, ran a 48-experiment campaign to break through it, changed what the model predicts entirely, trained an LSTM encoder on the exact task it needed to solve, and ended up with a model that can predict prices above 200 EUR/MWh with less than 1 EUR of systematic bias.
+This article covers the full journey — 100+ experiments across 6 weeks, from an initial 18 EUR/MWh error down to a production model that beats every previous best on the structural metrics.
+Along the way I discovered why gradient boosting trees have a structural ceiling, ran a 48-experiment campaign to break through it, changed what the model predicts entirely, ran into a 3-week LSTM detour that turned out to be measuring broken code, and ended up with a clean single-XGBoost model that strictly dominates everything that came before.

 Data, Features, and Products